Laura Jackson, Music Director

 Ms. Jackson guest conducts nationally and internationally recently performing with the symphonies of Hartford, Eugene, Charlottesville, Hawaii, Flint, Philly POPS, L’Orchestre symphonique in France, and the Philippines Philharmonic.
 Jackson recorded Michael Daugherty’s Time Cycle on Naxos with the Bournemouth symphony in partnership with Marin Alsop.

-Ms. Jackson spent her early childhood in Virginia and Pennsylvania before moving at age 11 to Plattsburgh, NY where she grew up waterskiing, swimming, and sailing on Lake Champlain.
-She fell in love with the violin in public school, later transferring to the North Carolina School for the Arts to finish high school.
-Ms. Jackson pursued an undergraduate degree at Indiana University where she studied both violin and conducting before moving to Boston in 1990 to freelance as a violinist and teach at Phillips Exeter Academy in New Hampshire.
+Prior to her appointment in Atlanta, she studied conducting at the University of Michigan and spent summers at the Boston Symphony Orchestra’s Tanglewood Music Center in 2002 and 2003.
+As the Seiji Ozawa Conducting Fellow at Tanglewood, she conducted a variety of repertoire.
+Jackson spent her early childhood in Virginia and Pennsylvania before moving at age 11 to Plattsburgh, NY, where she grew up waterskiing, swimming, and sailing on Lake Champlain.
+She fell in love with the violin in public school, later attending the North Carolina School for the Arts to finish high school.
+She pursued an undergraduate degree at Indiana University where she studied both violin and conducting before moving to Boston in 1990 to freelance as a violinist and teach at Phillips Exeter Academy in New Hampshire.

 Laura Jackson is passionate about creating new music, and is proud of the partnerships she has helped build between the Reno Philharmonic Orchestra and some of todays most fantastic up-and-coming composers.
 Below are the commissioning projects she has led with the Reno Phil: